• Skip to primary navigation

 Side shot of Crab Apple Jelly in a jar with spoon resting on top.

-In early September I went off looking for elderberries and came across lots of crab apple trees in a nearby park.
-After a quick web search I realised that the yellowish crab apples with a pink tinge weren’t going to be ripe yet so I left them alone.
+After a quick web search, I realised that the yellowish crab apples with a pink tinge weren’t going to be ripe yet so I left them alone.

 Hence, I went back in early October when all the crab apples had ripened and turned a lovely dark pink and almost looked like cherries.

-I picked a bag full and stored in my fridge for 2 weeks until I had time to develop a crab apple recipe!
+I picked a bag full and stored it in my fridge for 2 weeks until I had time to develop a crab apple recipe!

 Easy Crab Apple Jelly in a jar with teaspoon on a wooden board with lemon & crab apples.

 My crab apple jelly uses just 3 ingredients, crab apples, sugar and a lemon.
-I added a lemon for a bit of tang, brightness and it also provides additional pectin for a quicker set.
+I added a lemon for a bit of tang, and brightness and it also provides additional pectin for a quicker set.

 Where can you find crab apples?